Cultural Celebrations Grants Scheme

 10. Payment of Claims

-Payment of grant will be made after the project or activity has taken place and upon completion of the Project Report and Claim Form and the submission of original invoices, receipts and bank statements.
+Payment of the grant will be made after the project or activity has taken place and upon completion of the Project Report and Claim Form and the submission of original invoices, receipts and bank statements.

 11. Equal Opportunity and Good Relations